-Snapchat is a popular photo-messaging app that allows users to take photos, record videos, add drawings, and send them to their friends.
+Snapchat is a popular (or some might say, once popular) photo-messaging app that allows users to take photos, record videos, add drawings, and send them to their friends.
 When you receive a message on the app, commonly referred to as a snap, it will appear for only a few seconds (or a bit longer, depending on your settings), but once you click away or the time limit expires, it’s gone for good.

 Whether you’re a Snapchat veteran or a complete newbie, our guide will get you started and run through some of the app’s more integral features, including how to send and receive snaps and interact with the app’s Stories feature.
 Taking into account the 2018 update — which changed the interface and how many users interact with app — we help demystify the most popular form of social media among young adults.

-Next, you need to choose your username, which will be used to identify you on Snapchat.
+You will now need to choose your username, which will be used to identify you on Snapchat.
 Make sure it’s something you like and will be able to remember easily because you won’t be able to change it after you set it.
-From there, you need to do a few more things before you can start snapping.
+You’ll then choose a password and enter your phone number where you will be sent a confirmation code to verify your phone number.
+After completing the basic sign up you will be asked to enter an email address and to verify it.
 Note: You must be at least 13 years old to use Snapchat.

 Adjust your settings

-Before you start using Snapchat, make sure to take a look at your settings by tapping your Bitmoji or profile icon in the upper-left corner of your screen.
+If you ever need to update your information head to the settings.
+It can be accessed by tapping your Bitmoji or profile icon in the upper-left corner of your screen.
 If you have added to your Story in the last 24 hours, a preview will appear there instead of these icons, but tapping it will function the same.
 Locate the gear icon in the upper-right corner of the resulting menu to update your personal information, including who can send you snaps and view your Stories.
-You can also verify your email here, clear conversations caches, and set up login verification.
+You can also clear conversations caches and two-factor verification.

 Creating your Bitmoji